-Note: The four transportation fixtures (Fig. 2-4) on the edges of the CD-changer must only be removed in case of an accoustic feedback caused by vibration of loudspeakers mounted right besides the phonograph.
+Note: The three transportation fixtures (Fig. 2-4) on the edges of the CD-changer (back right and front) must only be removed in case of an accoustic feedback caused by vibration of loudspeakers mounted right besides the phonograph.
 Therefore loosen the screws and remove the fixtures.